Skip to Content

 Choose Ripe Peppers

-The first, and most important step to storing pepper seeds is to choose fully ripened peppers.
-The reason for this is to ensure that the seeds within the peppers are fully developed.
+The first and most important step to saving pepper seeds is to choose fully ripened peppers.
+The reason for this is to ensure that the seeds inside are fully developed and mature.

 Saving seeds from fully ripe peppers increases germination rates when you are planting them next season.

-A fully ripened pepper will almost always go through a color change.
-Jalapeños turn from green to deep black and finally to red when fully ripe.
-Green bell peppers will eventually turn orange, yellow or red (red bell peppers are in fact just fully ripened green bell peppers!).
-Even banana peppers will eventually turn a red color.
+A fully ripened pepper will almost always change color.
+Jalapeños turn from green to red when fully ripe.
+Green bell peppers will eventually turn orange, yellow or red (red bell peppers are in fact just fully ripened green bell peppers).
+Even banana peppers will eventually turn red.

-Not all peppers turn red, for example, our Lemon Spice Jalapeno peppers ripen to a bright yellow color.
+Not all peppers turn red, for example, the lemon spice jalapeño pepper ripen to a bright yellow color.

-Another characteristic of fully ripened peppers is a softer texture.
+Another characteristic of fully ripened peppers is a slightly softer texture.
 Under-ripe peppers are typically very firm.
-After ripening, the pepper’s flesh will soften slightly, and a simple *squeeze* will not cause the peppers to crack.
+After ripening, the pepper’s flesh will soften, and a simple *squeeze* will not cause the peppers to crack.

 Ripe Lemon Spice Jalapeno